awolffromspace/nes-emu/README.md

 To increase the window size, change the WINDOW_SIZE_MULTIPLIER in emulator.cpp to a larger integer and run `make` again.

-Run unit tests from the test directory and the nestest.nes system test:
+Run the unit and system tests from the test directory:

 ```
 ./nes-emu